 Everyone wonders, “What will happen to me when I die?”
 For those at the end of life, this form of anxiety will need to be addressed on a multitude of levels: physical, emotional and spiritual.
 Involving a health care professional and the loved one’s clergy can be very important and can help provide some insight and reassurance.

 It’s normal to feel overwhelmed when faced with the loss of a loved one.
 However, working with your loved one to overcome his or her fears, and promoting comfort in the final moments is one of the greatest gifts you can give your loved one.

-Nightingale Homecare offers a full-range of professional in-home senior care services for patients throughout the Phoenix metro area, including compassionate end of life care.
+Nightingale Homecare offers a full-range of professional in-home senior care services for patients throughout the Phoenix metro area, including compassionate care for hospice Peoria and surrounding area families trust.
 Contact us at 602-504-1555 to learn more about how we can help bring comfort and peace to your senior loved one.